RoboticsLabURJC/2023-tfg-adrian-madinabeitia/README.md

 ## Gate travesing application

-In this application we collected two datasets, one more generic for the pilotNet training (available in the next [link]()) and another one, more specialized in altitude movements for the deepPilot training (available in the next [link]())
+In this application we collected two datasets, one more generic for the pilotNet training (available in the next [repository](https://huggingface.co/datasets/Adrimapo/tfg_2024_drone_simulation/tree/main) where it's all the verified dataset of the project)

 ### 1. Constant Altitude